Hotpot

 Transfer to a serving plate (or serve direct from the wok), and sprinkle with chopped coriander.

-Serve with plenty of steamed rice and bottles of beer.
+Serve with plenty of steamed rice (or not) and bottles of beer.